 Accommodation Reservation.
 Revenues from our accommodation reservation business have been a significant source of revenues since our inception.
-In 2015, 2016 and 2017, revenues from our accommodation reservation business accounted for RMB4.6 billion, RMB7.3 billion and RMB9.5 billion (US\$1.5 billion), respectively, or 40%, 37% and 35%, respectively, of our total revenues.
+In 2016, 2017 and 2018, revenues from our accommodation reservation business accounted for RMB7.3 billion, RMB9.5 billion and RMB11.6 billion (US\$1.7 billion) respectively, or 37%, 35% and 37%, respectively, of our total revenues.

-We generate our accommodation reservation revenues through commissions from hotels.
-We recognize revenues when we receive confirmation from a hotel that an user who booked the hotel through us has completed the stay at the applicable hotel and upon confirmation of the commissions amount by the hotel.
-While we generally agree in advance on fixed commissions with a particular hotel, we also enter into a commission arrangement with many of our hotel suppliers that we refer to as the "ratchet system."
-Under the ratchet system, our commission per room night for a given hotel increases for the month if we sell in excess of a pre-agreed number of room nights with such hotel within the month.
+We generate substantially all of our accommodation reservation revenues through commissions from travel suppliers for hotel room reservations through our transaction and service platform.
+We recognize revenues when the reservation becomes non-cancellable which is the point considered when we complete our performance obligation in accommodation reservation services.
+We generally agree in advance on fixed commissions with a particular hotel, we also enter into a commission arrangement with many of our hotel suppliers that we refer to as the "ratchet system."
+Under the ratchet system, our commission rate per room night is adjusted upward in line with the increase in the volume of room nights we sell for such hotels during such months.

 Transportation Ticketing.
 Since early 2002, our transportation ticketing business has been growing rapidly.
-In 2015, 2016 and 2017, revenues from our transportation ticketing business accounted for RMB4.5 billion, RMB8.8 billion and RMB12.2 billion (US\$1.9 billion), respectively, or 39%, 45% and 45%, respectively, of our total revenues.
+In 2016, 2017 and 2018, revenues from our transportation ticketing business accounted for RMB8.8 billion, RMB12.2 billion and RMB12.9 billion (US\$1.9 billion), respectively, or 45%, 45% and 42%, respectively, of our total revenues.

 We conduct our transportation ticketing business through our consolidated affiliated Chinese entities, as well as a network of independent transportation ticketing service companies.
-Commissions from transportation ticketing rendered are recognized after tickets are issued.
+Commissions from transportation ticketing rendered are recognized after tickets are issued as this is when our performance obligation is satisfied.

-Packaged Tours.
+Packaged-tour.
 Our packaged-tour business has grown rapidly in the past three years.
-In 2015, 2016 and 2017, revenues from our packaged-tour business accounted for RMB1.7 billion, RMB2.3 billion and RMB3.0 billion (US\$457 million), respectively.
-We conduct our packaged-tour business mainly through our consolidated affiliated Chinese entities, which bundle the packaged-tour products and receive referral fees from different travel suppliers for different components and services of the packaged tours sold through our transaction and service platform.
-Referral fees are recognized as revenues after the packaged-tour services are rendered.
-Our consolidated affiliated entities also, from time to time, act as principal in connection with the packaged-tour services provided by them.
+In 2016, 2017 and 2018, revenues from our packaged-tour business accounted for RMB2.3 billion, RMB3.0 billion and RMB3.8 billion (US\$549 million), respectively.
+We conduct our packaged-tour business mainly through our consolidated affiliated Chinese entities, which bundle the packaged-tour products and receive referral fees from travel product providers for packaged-tour products and services through our transaction and service platform.
+Referral fees are recognized on the departure date of the tours as this is when our performance obligation is satisfied.

 Corporate Travel.
 Corporate travel revenues primarily include commissions from transportation ticket booking, accommodation reservation and packaged-tour services rendered to corporate clients.
-In 2015, 2016 and 2017, revenues from our corporate travel services accounted for RMB473 million, RMB608 million and RMB753 million (US\$116 million), respectively.
-Commissions from transportation ticketing services rendered are recognized after transportation tickets are issued.
-Commissions from accommodation reservation services rendered are recognized after hotel customers have completed their stays at the applicable hotels and upon confirmation of commissions amount by the hotels.
-Commissions from tour package services rendered are recognized after the packaged-tour services are rendered and collections are reasonably assured.
+In 2016, 2017 and 2018, revenues from our corporate travel services accounted for RMB608 million, RMB753 million and RMB981 million (US\$143 million), respectively.
+We contract with corporate clients based on service fee model.
+Travel reservations are made via on-line and off-line services for transportation ticket booking, accommodation reservation and package-tour services.
+Revenue is recognized on a net basis after the services are rendered and collections are reasonably assured.

-Other Products and Services.
-Our other products and services primarily consist of online advertising services.
-We conduct the advertising business through Ctrip Commerce, and we recognize revenues when Ctrip renders advertising services.
+Other Businesses.
+Our other businesses primarily consist of online advertising services.
+We conduct the advertising business through Ctrip Commerce, and we recognize revenues ratably over the fixed terms of agreements as services are provided.